Documents / Publications

-The Summary Plan Document is used at the annual public hearing in August of each year, at which time the public has an opportunity to comment on the annual update to the Multiyear Plan of the Area Agency on Aging of Pasco-Pinellas, Inc. This document provides a brief explanation of aging services in Pasco and Pinellas Counties; describes the aging population in the two county area; and summarizes the major funding decisions contained in the Area Plan.
+A Summary Plan Document is prepared prior to the Multi-Year Area Plan of the Area Agency on Aging.
+The Document is presented at a Public Hearing at which time the public has an opportunity to comment.
+The Document provides a brief explanation of aging services in Pasco and Pinellas counties; describes the aging population in the two county area; and summarizes the major funding decisions contained in the Area Plan.

-The Summary Plan Document for the upcoming funding year of 2013 is available here in Adobe PDF format here.
+The 2013 Summary Plan Document, presented at the 2012 Public Hearings in preparation for the 2013-2015 Area Plan, is available in Adobe PDF format here.